frit007/p5-posenet-peopleFinder/README.md

 | rightAnkle |

 ## Quirks
-Since personfinder cannot tell which person is who, it sorts them based on their nose position.
+Since peopleFinder cannot tell which person is who, it sorts them based on their nose position.